intel/ipu6-drivers/README.md

 * Driver for LPSS USB controller

 ## Build instructions:
+three ways are available:
+- building with kernel source tree
+- building out of kernel source tree
+- and building with dkms

+### build with kernel source tree
 * Tested with kernel 5.10
 * Check out kernel
 * Copy repo content to kernel source
 * Modify related Kconfig and Makefile
 * Add config in LinuxRoot/drivers/media/i2c/Kconfig
 ```
-config PMIC_DSC1
+config POWER_CTRL_LOGIC
-	tristate "PMIC-CRDG DSC1 gpio control"
+        tristate "power control logic driver"
+        depends on GPIO_ACPI
         help
-	  This is a PMIC-CRDG DSC1 driver for power control.
-This driver
+          This is a power control logic driver for sensor, the design
-	  is used to control power for sensor conneted to GPIO, such
+          depends on camera sensor connections.
+          This driver controls power by getting and using managed GPIO
-	  as HM11B1, OV01A1S.
+          pins from ACPI config for sensors, such as HM11B1, OV01A1S.

           To compile this driver as a module, choose M here: the
-	  module will be called pmic_dsc1.
+          module will be called power_ctrl_logic.
 ```
 ```
 config VIDEO_OV01A1S
         tristate "OmniVision OV01A1S sensor support"
+        depends on POWER_CTRL_LOGIC
         depends on VIDEO_V4L2 && I2C
-	depends on MEDIA_CAMERA_SUPPORT
+        depends on ACPI || COMPILE_TEST
+        select MEDIA_CONTROLLER
+        select VIDEO_V4L2_SUBDEV_API
+        select V4L2_FWNODE
         help
           This is a Video4Linux2 sensor driver for the OmniVision
           OV01A1S camera.

           To compile this driver as a module, choose M here: the
           module will be called ov01a1s.
 ```
 ```
 config VIDEO_HM11B1
        tristate "Himax HM11B1 sensor support"
+       depends on POWER_CTRL_LOGIC
        depends on VIDEO_V4L2 && I2C
        select MEDIA_CONTROLLER
        select VIDEO_V4L2_SUBDEV_API